SaaS SEO: Boost Your Online Presence in 8 Steps

 Identifying and Filling Keyword Gaps

-During your analysis, you may notice that your competitors rank for some keywords you don’t:
+During your analysis, you may notice that your direct competitors rank for some keywords you don’t:

 These gaps present the opportunity to boost your rankings.
 Create content around the keywords to close the gap between your SaaS and its competitors.